 Fast prototyping is valuable because it improves product decision-making.
 Some ideas look good conceptually but become complicated when mapped to real enterprise requirements.
 AI helps expose that complexity early.

-AI Assisted Database and Query Development
+Simplifying Database and Query Development with AI

 FlowWright relies heavily on structured data.
 Process definitions, instances, tasks, users, permissions, dashboards, documents, configurations, audit logs, and execution history all require careful database design.